the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

-Apart from exchanging projects between |TVB| instances, there is another option to transfer data, but at a lower level - that is to exchange only **datatypes** (generated during 'Simulation' or 'Analyze').
+Apart from exchanging projects between |TVB| instances, there is another option to transfer data, but at a lower level - that is to exchange only **datatypes** (generated during 'Simulation' or 'Analyze' steps).